 The next phase is the most difficult part.
 Marketing.
 If you actually want to sell your work and make enough money to pay for it, you have to learn how to market it.
 This means not only selling yourself on all kinds of social media sites, but physically getting out and attending book stores and craft or book shows.
 You have to become a salesperson.
 Check out Edmond Gagnon’s events!

 The whole publishing industry has changed since Amazon virtually took over the business.
 It’s next to impossible to get an agent or traditional publisher.
 Marketing experts and publicists cost thousands of dollars with no guarantees in sales.
-Print-on-Demand companies provide a package service to format, print, and publish books.
-Sales are the responsibility of the author.
+Edmond Gagnon now self-publishes all his own books, listing them with all the major online sellers.

-Their motto: “If you want a great vacation, go to an all-inclusive resort.
+“If you want a great vacation, go to an all-inclusive resort.
 If you want a great travel experience, go anywhere else.”
+Edmond Gagnon